halbux/sparselizard/README_GET_STARTED.md

 Welcome, new sparselizard user!

-You will find all information you need at www.sparselizard.org .
+You will find all information you need at www.sparselizard.org (visit the forum if you have any question).
-A forum has been created for any question you might have.